krishnakumar-kapil/krishnakumar-kapil.github.io/_posts/2018-06-07-italy-trip.md

 <div class="photosphere">
 <iframe height="350px" width="100%" allowfullscreen="true" src="https://momento360.com/e/u/e3e925cae2304da48a2712eee9eb0cab?utm_campaign=embed&utm_source=other&utm_medium=othe://momento360.com/e/u/e3e925cae2304da48a2712eee9eb0cab?utm_campaign=embed&utm_source=other&utm_medium=other"> </iframe>

 Unfortunately, this was a partial photosphere and thus momento cannot process it properly.
-Google photos does not provide a good way to embed photospheres in websites yet, and the only way to get the viewing would be through Google Maps that is paid :(.
+Google Photo's does not provide a good way to embed photospheres in websites yet, and the only way to get the viewing would be through Google Maps that is paid :(.
 If you would like to see the original, please contact me.
 I have attached a link to the photosphere of a Street View image of the Pantheon.
 </div>
 [Street View image](https://www.google.com/maps/place/Pantheon/@41.8986108,12.4768729,3a,75y,44.42h,113.69t/data=!3m8!1e1!3m6!1sAF1QipNC5QrXLy5L-gQ0Z24vQ_Tw8wlFO51x4prxAeWV!2e10!3e11!6shttps:%2F%2Flh5.googleusercontent.com%2Fp%2FAF1QipNC5QrXLy5L-gQ0Z24vQ_Tw8wlFO51x4prxAeWV%3Dw203-h100-k-no-pi-30.000002-ya84.44788-ro-0-fo100!7i8704!8i4352!4m5!3m4!1s0x132f604f678640a9:0xcad165fa2036ce2c!8m2!3d41.8986108!4d12.4768729)